-For those who do not have ready access to tax case volumes, the part of Lord Porter’s judgement giving express approval to the practice on the deduction of accountancy fees is set out below, 30TC middle of page 288:
+The part of Lord Porter’s judgment giving express approval to the practice on the deduction of accountancy fees is set out below:

-For those who do not have ready access to tax case volumes, the part of Lord Porter’s judgement explaining why no deduction was due is set out below, 30TC towards the foot of page 288:
+The part of Lord Porter’s judgment explaining why no deduction was due is set out below:

-For those who do not have ready access to tax case volumes, the part of Lord Porter’s judgement explaining why the restriction of EPT to traders does not make the cost of computing the tax an allowable deduction is set out below, 30TC foot of page 289 and head of page 290:
+The part of Lord Porter’s judgment explaining why the restriction of EPT to traders did not make the cost of computing the tax an allowable deduction is set out below: